Greenore Lifeboat Station: History

 The first service for the lifeboat was on 2 March 1896, when she was launched to the steamship Rosstrevor, of the London and North Western Railway Company.
 Just leaving Greenore at 18:00, the vessel ran aground on a rock.
 After firing distress signals, the lifeboat was launched by 19:00.
 17 women and children were taken off by the lifeboat, and landed at Greenore.
 The remaining passengers were transferred to a sister vessel, the Severn.
 With the assistance of the Severn and the Tugboat Violet, the vessel was beached before she sank.
-The boat was repaired and refloated a few days later.
+The boat was repaired and re-floated a few days later.

 The greatest shipping disaster to befall the area, was on 3 November 1915.
 In gale-force conditions, the passenger ferry SS Connemara, bound from Greenore to Holyhead, collided with the SS Retriever of the Clanrye Steamship company of Newry, at the entrance to Carlingford Lough.
 Both vessels sank within minutes.
 There was only one survivor of the 98 passengers and crew.
 There is no record that the lifeboat was ever called.

 On 24 June 1911, the Greenore lifeboat would be called for the last time.
 Four people were rescued from the yacht Volga, which had been drifting and dragging her anchor in Carlingford Lough.

 At a meeting of the RNLI committee of management on Friday 19 July 1920, it was decided to close Greenore Lifeboat Station.
 The lifeboat had not been called in nine years, but in the 26 years on service, it had been launched 10 times, and saved 31 lives.

 The lifeboat house still stands.
 The lifeboat, Sir Arthur Blackwood (ON 373), was transferred to the RNLI relief fleet, serving for a further six years, before being sold in 1926.
 No further records of the boat are available.